Next GUTSY meeting: Monday 1 June 2015

 Healthunlocked - NHS and OPA supported oesophageal cancer discussion forum.
 Lots of useful advice

 There is a lot happening at the moment to bring awareness of oesophageal cancer and its symptoms to the public in general.
-Two initiatives are currently underway:
+Several initiatives are currently underway:

 The first is a countrywide (England) extension of the NHS awareness campaign involving posters in doctors surgeries, tabletop exhibitions (in hospital foyers, supermarkets, shopping centres etc) and via the press and media.
 Initially piloted in the North East in January, a campaign is being set up to cover the whole of England in February 2015.
 This is great news - click here for full information.
 Wales is not involved but the GUTSY group held an awareness event in the foyer of Ysbyty Gwynedd a couple of months ago and will do the same in the other hospitals in North Wales in the near future.

-Anybody, whether a recently diagnosed patient, relative, support medical staff or cancer support workers should visit Tim Underwood’s website at http://thecancermarathon.org.
+Anybody, whether a recently diagnosed patient, relative, support medical staff or cancer support worker should visit Tim Underwood’s website at http://thecancermarathon.org.
 Tim Underwood is a consultant surgeon at the University Hospital of Southampton with a particular interest in oesophageal cancer.

 Chester Road, Rossett,